-Late Work: You may request an extension BEFORE a due date, so that I have time to review your request.
-Unexcused late work will likely be penalized with a reduction in points, though we can discuss options based on your circumstances.
-The main point here is-please communicate with me, and don't disappear or let things just slide away!
+Late Work: You must request an extension BEFORE a project is due in order for me to consider and possibly accept your request.
+Unexcused late work will likely be penalized with a reduction in points, and the later the work, the greater the reduction, though we can discuss extension period and penalties for late work based on your circumstances.
+The main point here is--communicate with me and don't disappear or let things just slip away!